rapid7/awsaml/README.md

 identity provider, so the user doesn't need to reauthenticate every time.

 You can grab prebuilt binaries for Mac, Linux, and Window from [the releases page][releases].

+*This API is used to fetch credentials if the Okta SAML + AWS configuration is used.
+Alternatively, Awsaml also supports the Just In Time IAM tool in Rapid7's InsightCloudSec product.

 ## Configuration